Justin-Jonany/FLARE_Implementation/README.md

 ### Step 3.
 Combining the output of the LLM to fund statements
 Now that we have dictionaries of the fields found in each page in a PDF (where each PDF can have multiple funds of different number of pages), we need to combine them.
 This will be done recursively through quite a number of steps.
 However, the algorithm revolves around the assumption that the initial start of a fund will always have the number of fields, and each fund will have 3-5 pages.
 Although not perfect and haven't been tested on a large dataset, this algorithm hasn't faced any issue so far.
 The implementation of this can be found [here](https://github.com/Justin-Jonany/FLARE_Implementation/blob/main/fund_statement_extractor/extractor.py)

+## Results
+In conclusion, though not a crazy improvement, FLARE is able to improve Regular PDF Extractions.
+With a small dataset of just 9 ETFs, in the best case, the LLM's performance was able to **improve from 94.5% to 96%**, when using EasyOCR.
+FLARE's capabilities includes the following:
+* Retrieve imcomplete informations that Regular PDF extraction is not able to
+* Fix some details the Regular PDF extraction miss

+It's also good to mention that FLARE  didn't change any correct answers to wrong, so it doesn't cause hallucinations.

+### Issues
+There are several issues with this demonstration:
+* It's impossible to determine whether an OCR's mistake would've been correct if the OCR did it correctly.
+* It's hard to determine whether the OCR's messy output that causes the LLM to get the wrong data should be considered the OCR's or the LLM's fault.
+* The dataset is too small due to manual assessment
+* FLARE causes a lot of resources, due to the multiple API calls to OpenAI

+### Future Work
+With more resources and time, here are several things that can be improved:
+* Using the new PymuPDF4LLM to extract the texts, and for any tables or figures with texts that are images, use pytesseract to extract them or input them to the LLM as well.
+* Use more datasets
+* Assesment should be automated either with similarity functions that can asses the subtle differences that LLMs output or with another LLM that judges them.
+* Other models performance should be observed, as we don't know how FLARE could improve on models that performs worse.